Food and Drug Administration, HHS.

 OMB Control Number 0910-0117—Extension

 FDA has the authority under the Federal Food, Drug, and Cosmetic Act (FD&C Act) to approve new animal drugs.
 A new animal drug application (NADA) cannot be approved until, among other things, the new animal drug has been demonstrated to be safe and effective for its intended use(s).
 In order to properly test a new animal drug for an intended use, appropriate scientific investigations must be conducted.
 Under specific circumstances, section 512(j) of the FD&C Act (21 U.S.C.
-360b(j)) permits the use of an investigational new animal drug to generate data to support an NADA approval.
+360b(j)) permits the use of an investigational new animal drug to generate data to support a NADA approval.
 Section 512(j) of the FD&C Act authorizes us to issue regulations relating to the investigational use of new animal drugs.

 Our regulations in part 511 (21 CFR part 511) set forth the conditions for investigational use of new animal drugs and require reporting and recordkeeping.
-The information collected is necessary to protect the public health.
+The information collected is necessary to protect the Start Printed Page 83094public health.
 We use the information to determine that investigational animal drugs are distributed only to qualified investigators, adequate drug accountability records are maintained, and edible food products from treated food-producing animals are safe for human consumption.
 We also use the information collected to monitor the validity of the studies submitted to us to support new animal drug approval.

 Reporting: Our regulations require that certain information be submitted to us in a “Notice of Claimed Investigational Exemption for a New Animal Drug” (NCIE) to qualify for the exemption and to control shipment of the new animal drug and prevent potential abuse.
-The NCIE must contain, among other things, the following specific information: (1) Identity of the new animal drug, (2) labeling, (3) statement of compliance of any non-clinical laboratory studies with good laboratory practices, (4) name and address of each clinical investigator, (5) the approximate number of animals to be treated or amount of new animal drug(s) to be shipped, and (6) information regarding the use of edible tissues from investigational animals (§ 511.1(b)(4) (21 CFR 511.1(b)(4)).
-If the new animal drug is to be used in food-producing animals, e.g., cattle, swine, chickens, fish, etc., certain data must be submitted to us to obtain authorization for the use of edible food products from treated food-producing animals (§ 511.1(b)(5)).
+The NCIE must contain, among other things, the following specific information: (1) Identity of the new animal drug, (2) labeling, (3) statement of compliance of any non-clinical laboratory studies with good laboratory practices, (4) name and address of each clinical investigator, (5) the approximate number of animals to be treated or amount of new animal drug(s) to be shipped, and (6) information regarding the use of edible tissues from investigational animals (§ 511.1(b)(4) (21 CFR 511.1(b)(4))).
+If the new animal drug is to be used in food-producing animals (e.g., cattle, swine, chickens, fish, etc.), certain data must be submitted to us to obtain authorization for the use of edible food products from treated food-producing animals (§ 511.1(b)(5)).
 We require sponsors upon request to submit information with respect to the investigation to determine whether there are grounds for terminating the exemption (§ 511.1(b)(6)).
 We require sponsors to report findings that may suggest significant hazards pertinent to the safety of the new animal drug (§ 511.1(b)(8)(ii)).
-We also require Start Printed Page 7737reporting by importers of investigational new animal drugs for clinical investigational use in animals (§ 511.1(b)(9)).
-The information provided by the sponsor in the NCIE is needed to ensure that the proposed investigational use of the new animal drug is safe and that any edible food will not be distributed without proper authorization from FDA.
-Information contained in an NCIE submission is monitored under our Bio-Research Monitoring Program.
-This program permits us to monitor the validity of the studies and to ensure the proper use of the drugs is maintained by the investigators.
+We also require reporting by importers of investigational new animal drugs for clinical investigational use in animals (§ 511.1(b)(9)).
+The information provided by the sponsor in the NCIE is needed to help ensure that the proposed investigational use of the new animal drug is safe and that any edible food will not be distributed without proper authorization from FDA.
+Information contained in an NCIE submission is monitored under our Bioresearch Monitoring Program.
+This program permits us to monitor the validity of the studies and to help ensure the proper use of the drugs is maintained by the investigators.

 Recordkeeping: If the new animal drug is only for tests in vitro or in laboratory research animals, the person distributing the new animal drug must maintain records showing the name and post office address of the expert or expert organization to whom it is shipped and the date, quantity, and batch or code mark of each shipment and delivery for a period of 2 years after such shipment or delivery (§ 511.1(a)(3) and (b)(3)).
 We require complete records of the investigation, including records of the receipt and disposition of each shipment or delivery of the investigational new animal drug (§ 511.1(b)(7)).
 We also require records of all reports received by a sponsor from investigators to be retained for 2 years after the termination of an investigational exemption or approval of a new animal drug application (§ 511.1(b)(8)(i)).